 - Fred A. Lundy Bridge and Riverwalk Commons

 - Lethbridge City Hall

 These events are organized by FMWC and SOGC to help raise HPV awareness.
-Merck Canada Inc. is not involved or associated with these events and did not provide funding for these activities.

 All Canadians can play a role in HPV prevention.
 Education is a critical step.